 Reinsurance is a key tool used to mitigate the effect of catastrophe and underwriting risks.
 Being a part of a group, most of the Company's reinsurance is placed through the RSA Group.
 Reinsurance arrangements in place include facultative and treaty covers.
-The Company's treaty reinsurance is largely excess of loss in nature but also includes a small number of proportional covers.
-The effect of such reinsurance arrangements is that the RSA Group should not suffer total net insurance losses beyond the Company's risk appetite in any one year.
+The Company's treaty reinsurance is largely excess of loss in nature, but also includes a small number of proportional covers.
+The effect of such reinsurance arrangements is that the Company should not suffer total net insurance losses beyond the Company's risk appetite in any one year.

-The Company is exposed to both multiple insured losses and losses arising out of a single occurrence, for example natural peril events such as a hurricane, flood or earthquake.
+The Company is exposed to both multiple insured losses and losses, arising out of a single occurrence, for example natural peril events such as a cloud burst, windstorm, flood, or earthquake.

-The RSA Group centrally purchases significant catastrophe cover, buying to a minimum return period of 1:200 years, higher if required by local regulators.
-All catastrophe reinsurance is placed with reinsurers with a Standard & Poor's credit rating of 'A-' or better.
+Through the RSA Group, the Company participates in the purchase of significant catastrophe cover, buying to a minimum return period of 1:200 years.
+All catastrophe reinsurance is placed with reinsurers with a Standard & Poor's credit rating of 'A-', or better.
+The RSA Group Catastrophe Treaty protects all the RSA Group entities, including the Company.